giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 }
 ```

-**Note**: Instead of using `"CLOUDFRONT_DOMAIN:aud": "sts.amazonaws.com"` you can use `"CLOUDFRONT_DOMAIN:sub": "system:serviceaccount:NAMESPACE:SA_NAME"` to make the permission more restrictive.
+Instead of using `"CLOUDFRONT_DOMAIN:aud": "sts.amazonaws.com"` you can use `"CLOUDFRONT_DOMAIN:sub": "system:serviceaccount:NAMESPACE:SA_NAME"` to make the permission more restrictive.

 You need to fill real values for these placeholders:
 * `ROLE_AWSACCOUNT` - AWS account where the role is located